oiuy88/blog/docs/index.md

 <hr>
 **13 February 2016**
 There are addendums sometimes, add-ons like “I’m happy to see POC characters if the plot calls for it” or “why put in a black dude in the cast just because?”
 Understand what is being said there: the story that is universal is white.
 The default is always white.
 The POC character only makes it in there “when the role calls for it”.
 Let that sink in for a moment.
 Our presence in popular culture (and in non-stereotypical roles) must always be justified, but whiteness exists as the basic template.
 Our place at the table has to be earned.
 And ain’t that a kick in the teeth?
-**Bim Adewunmi - What we talk about when we talk about tokenism - [Yoruba Girl Dancing](http://www.yorubagirldancing.com/2012/10/10/what-we-talk-about-when-we-talk-about-tokenism/) (link broken)**
+**Bim Adewunmi - What we talk about when we talk about tokenism - [Yoruba Girl Dancing](http://www.yorubagirldancing.com/2012/10/10/what-we-talk-about-when-we-talk-about-tokenism/) (broken link) - [Archive](https://web.archive.org/web/20141011030551/http://www.yorubagirldancing.com/2012/10/10/what-we-talk-about-when-we-talk-about-tokenism)**
 <hr>
 **13 February 2016**
 The longer I stay here the easier it is to understand why North Americans of my generation, raised on positive reinforcement and dreams of creative fulfillment, are especially drawn to Berlin.
 This place allows you to escape the harsh realities of adulthood, to avoid confronting the limits of your specialness.
 In New York, most people I knew were working 12-hour days at bad jobs not only because they needed to make rent, but because they wanted to fit in.
 Here, you’re free to describe yourself as a “performance artist” or a “graphic designer,” even if you spend your entire day surfing the Internet, because, for the most part, you’re not expected to do anything at all.
 This aspect of the Berlin lifestyle is sometimes referred to in magazines trend pieces as “downshifting.”
 A less charitable German would call it “sozialverträgliche Faulheit.”